ArnoldIOI/UnixBasicCommands/README.md

-# Unix/LinuxBasicCommands
+# MacOSBasicCommands
-Implementations of your own basic Unix/Linux commands.
+Implementations of your own basic MacOS commands.